Eomys/pyleecan-doc/Tests_Turorials/how.to.use.pytest.md

 ```
 pytest -v ...
 ```
-Functions and GUI folder can be test by doing that in pyleecan :
+Functions and GUI folder can be tested using the following commands:
 ```
 pytest ./Tests/GUI
 pytest ./Tests/Functions